Neomi Rao

 As described in the Balls and Strikes series titled “The Worst Trump Judge in America,” Rao routinely sought to protect the Trump administration in disputes with Congress: “What sets her apart, even from other Trump judges, is her dogged, relentless defense of the man who appointed her to the bench, no matter how sizeable the legal obstacles he’s faced… In 2019 and 2020, the D.C.
 Circuit heard a series of cases in which it ultimately allowed Congress to obtain information from Trump’s businesses, and from a grand jury that had been investigating him for potential crimes.
 Rao dissented three separate times.
 Twice, she argued that Congress could not investigate a president’s potentially criminal conduct outside of the impeachment process.
 Her opinions would have allowed any president to refuse to answer a congressional request about any matter if the president could argue that it could incriminate him.
 Those cases, of course, are precisely where Congress really should get that information—if it couldn’t, it would be even harder for Congress to decide when it needs to decide to impeach the president in the first place.”

-Rao also authored an “astonishing” opinion in favor of Michael Flynn, Trump’s former National Security Adviser and a prominent leader in the Christian Nationalist movement who, among other things, pledged an oath to Q-Anon and pled guilty to lying to the FBI about his contacts with Russia, before he was pardoned by Trump.
+Rao also authored an “astonishing” opinion in favor of Michael Flynn, Trump’s former National Security Adviser and a prominent leader in the Christian Nationalist movement who, among other things, pledged an oath to QAnon and pled guilty to lying to the FBI about his contacts with Russia, before he was pardoned by Trump.

 She also wrote a dissent in Mazars v.
 U.S. where she claimed that “allegations of illegal conduct against the President cannot be investigated by Congress except through impeachment.”
-Her dissent, which was issued before the unprecedented edict by Chief Justice John Roberts to grant Trump immunity, was widely mocked and panned by legal experts, The Atlantic’s David Frum wrote that Rao’s Mazars dissent was “wild talk that would shut down almost all congressional investigations.”
+Her dissent, which was issued before the unprecedented edict by Chief Justice John Roberts to grant Trump immunity, was widely mocked and panned by legal experts.
+The Atlantic’s David Frum wrote that Rao’s Mazars dissent was “wild talk that would shut down almost all congressional investigations.”

-Before becoming a judge, Rao reportedly weaponized her agency, OIRA, and led sweeping efforts to roll back environmental protections to advance Trump’s agenda.In the agency’s 2018 year-end report Rao claimed “we are working to push back the expansion of the administrative state, which has placed undue burdens on the public and impeded economic growth,” the report notes that there were 176 deregulatory actions made by the Trump Administration that year.
+Before becoming a judge, Rao reportedly weaponized her agency, OIRA, and led sweeping efforts to roll back environmental protections to advance Trump’s agenda.
+In the agency’s 2018 year-end report Rao claimed “we are working to push back the expansion of the administrative state, which has placed undue burdens on the public and impeded economic growth.”
+The report noted that there were 176 deregulatory actions made by the Trump Administration that year.

-Under her leadership, OIRA approved a series of actions made by the Betsy DeVos-led Department of Education “that would encourage, and sometimes require, schools to set up unfair procedures that disadvantage survivors of sexual harassment, including sexual assault, and raise the threshold for when schools must respond to sexual harassment, including sexual assault, against students and employees,” as described by the National Women’s Law Center.
+Under her leadership, OIRA approved a series of actions by the Betsy DeVos-led Department of Education “that would encourage, and sometimes require, schools to set up unfair procedures that disadvantage survivors of sexual harassment, including sexual assault, and raise the threshold for when schools must respond to sexual harassment, including sexual assault, against students and employees,” as described by the National Women’s Law Center.

 During her 2019 nomination to the vacancy on the D.C.
 Circuit caused by Brett Kavanaugh’s controversial confirmation to the U.S. Supreme Court, articles Rao wrote for the Yale Herald came to light, including one she wrote that blaming women who are survivors of dates who rape them.
 She wrote that “unless someone made her drinks undetectably strong or forced them down her throat, a woman, like a man, decides when and how much to drink.
 And if she drinks to the point where she can no longer choose, well, getting to that point was part of her choice.”

-This was not a one-off.
-In another article titled “The Feminist Dilemma” Rao wrote in the Yale Free Press that anti-feminist Camile Paglia “accurately describes the dangerous feminist idealism which teaches women that they are equal,” and “a good way to avoid a potential date rape is to stay reasonably sober… just as women want to control their education and then choose their career, similarly, they must learn to understand and accept responsibility for their sexuality.”
+In another article titled “The Feminist Dilemma” Rao wrote in the Yale Free Press that anti-feminist Camile Paglia “accurately describes the dangerous feminist idealism which teaches women that they are equal” and that “a good way to avoid a potential date rape is to stay reasonably sober… just as women want to control their education and then choose their career, similarly, they must learn to understand and accept responsibility for their sexuality.”
+Rao, in another article asserted that “in this age of affirmative action, women’s rights, special rights for the handicapped and welfare for the indigent and lazy, elitism is a forgotten and embarrassing concept.”